1. Choose a Name for Your LLC

 Additional tax and regulatory requirements may apply to your LLC.
 These may include:

 EIN: If your LLC has more than one member, it must obtain its own IRS Employer Identification Number (EIN), even if it has no employees.
-If you form a one-member LLC, you must obtain an EIN for it only if you elect to have it taxed as a corporation instead of a sole proprietorship (disregarded entity).
+If you form a one-member LLC, you must obtain an EIN for it only if it will have employees or you elect to have it taxed as a corporation instead of a sole proprietorship (disregarded entity).
 You may obtain an EIN by completing an online EIN application on the IRS website (www.irs.gov).
 There is no filing fee.

 Business Licenses: Depending on its type of business and where it is located, your LLC may need to obtain other local and state business licenses.